mberglund99/AI-Real-Estate-Advisor/README.md

-# AI-Real-Estate-Advisor
-AI-powered real estate analysis and listing intelligence prototype.

-AI Real Estate Advisor
+# AI Real Estate Advisor
 An experiment exploring how AI can assist buyers, sellers, and real estate professionals by transforming property data into actionable insights.

 Goals